CanonicalLtd/maas-docs/en/installconfig-checklist.md

 an administrator user.

-## Zones and networks
+## Zones

 Reading time.
-Many people won't need to actually change anything here but it is still worth reading about [zones][zones] and [networks][networks].
-Don't let it slow you down too much.
+Many people won't need to actually change anything here as a default zone is provided out of the box.
+However, it they are still worth reading about, especially if the default does not suffice.
+See [zones][zones].

 ## Import boot images